hasansas/al-huda-mobile/review.md

 ## ✅ When to Migrate

 Migrate now if:
+- You care about long-term project health
 - You’re adding major features (wallet, seller panel, multi-tenancy)
 - You want automated testing or CI/CD
-- You expect web/desktop expansion
 - You’re scaling your development team
-- You care about long-term project health

 ---